Sydneychick2748/professional-README-generator/README.md

 THEN this is added to the section of the README entitled Questions, with instructions on how to reach me with additional questions
-When I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README Here is a video showing how the FREADME file is run :
+When I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README Here is a video showing how the README file is run :

 ## License